TBSDrJ/Gregory/README.md

 I've obviously been testing some as I went along, but I did a pretty terrible job of keeping track of those tests, and ensuring that the tests were thorough.
 I've decided to go back and write decent tests for most of the functions, because I should have been doing this all along and now I have regrets.
 The functions I am skipping are all used inside the functions that I'm testing, so I'm using that as the tests for those skipped functions, which is probably not the greatest practice, but I'll live with it.

-I did tests for `Polynomial`s first because that's where I was when I started to decide to do this, but then went back to `Bigint` and now I'm about to start on test coverage for `Myint` and `Fraction`.
+I did tests for `Polynomial`s first because that's where I was when I started to decide to do this, but then went back to `Bigint` and now I'm working on test coverage for `Myint`.
+After that, I will work on tests for `Fraction`.
 Then, I'll check on portability of the libraries and tests to linux and Windows, and then I'll work on testing and ironing out the soon-to-be-renamed `Queue_2` library and the `rationalfn` library.
 Then, finally, I'll be able to start thinking about generating results.